JanhaviDahihande/AdBlocker-Extension-For-Chrome/README.md

 - Click on "Load unpacked" button
 - Provide the path to the downloaded folder

-* Note: Ensure the extension is enable*
+* Note: Ensure the extension is enabled*